9dots/9dots.io-pages/OtGU8Dj.md

 3. On Health App Day 3: Handout, have students recall what a component is.
 	- Component = control specific behaviors for the phone that can each be individually programmed
 4. Students should work together for 2-3 minutes to determine what 3 components from the Palette they will be using
-	- They should drag LIST, BUTTON, and TEXTBOX into the Viewer.
+	- They should drag 'List', 'Button', and 'Textbox' from the Palette into the 'Viewer.'
 	- Instruct students they may order these 3 components on the design page however they like (Button on top, List on top, or Textbox on top, etc.)
 	- Students are ready to move on to the Blocks page